 So, what to do?
 My advice is to do pregnancy exercises that will help you to relieve the pain and strengthen your body.

 Applying warm compresses is also a good trick when you’re in pain.
-Resting and avoiding difficult labor is also beneficial.
+Resting and avoiding difficult labor is also beneficial for getting rid of pregnancy pain.

 Sometimes back pains can cause abdominal pain after lifting a heavy object.
 Therefore, try to stay away from heavy lifting.